Sicily's Best Tour Guides

 • Guides are, by nature, specialists in a particular aspect of travel.
 If you require lodging, transportation or itinerary planning, the right service is a competent travel agent, tour operator or

 "travel concierge" with staff based at your destination.
-Several are listed on our travel page.
+A tour guide may be able to

-• Italians are too often inclined to rely almost exclusively on paper "credentials" rather than actual quality of service, and some travel professionals use "certifications" as a substitute for listening to, and then meeting, your
+• Here in Italy, people are too often inclined to rely almost exclusively on paper "credentials" rather than actual quality of service, and some travel professionals use "certifications" as a substitute for listening to, and then meeting, your

 needs as a traveler.
 Scheduling, for example, is important because your time in a certain destination may be limited and Sicily's historic and archeological sites have fickle open-hours, so concentrate on the practical elements of your visit.

-200 euros for a full-day (7-8 hours), not including transportation, which could easily double this cost.
+200 euros for a full-day (7 hours), not including transportation, which could easily double this rate.
 As a point of reference, this is the minimum you should expect to pay.
-On the other hand, we seriously question the
+You should question the approach and pricing

 • Travel Agents: Some tour guides may occasionally require a non-refundable deposit of at least 30% from travel